ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 * By transitivity, if operations are allowed within any of those things due to a class-level or assembly-level `[PlatformSpecific]` attribute, then the analyzer would have to check accesses to those things.
-I'm inclined not to bother, and to simply disallow use of ungaurded platform-specific operations inside bodies that are hard to check.
+I'm inclined not to bother, and to simply disallow use of unguarded platform-specific operations inside bodies that are hard to check.
 For instance: would it check user-defined conversions??

 * This analyzer fails to fire when you invoke a method that's defined inside a class marked as `[PlatformSpecific]`.
 Also inside an assembly marked that way.
 It should.

-* For VS2015 RTM, NuGet packages for UWP will work differently. (not yet known how).
-So at RTM we'll have to rewrite the .nuspec file.

 * Its handling of "else if" is a bit dodgy.
 In VB it only considers the first "If" condition out of a series of if/elseif/elseif/else.
 In C# it looks up all the conditions preceding